Abhi-gits/Snake-Game-C/README.md

 # Snake-Game-C

-* The Compiler must be preinstalled.
+* The Compiler must be pre-installed

 * Run the ***make*** command to compile all the files, and indeed to run the game.